MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

 - *Anomaly detection:* It automatically detects performance anomalies.
 - *Troubleshooting:* It helps you diagnose problems in the running app.
 - *Monitoring:* It collects information about how users are using the app and allows you to easily track custom events.
-- *Visibility gap:* The on-premises solution didn't have APM.
+- *Visibility gap:* The on-premises solution didn't have application performance monitoring solution.
 Application Insights provides easy integration with the application platform and code.

 ### Cache